-When setting credit limits for a student with an Australian Qualifications Framework (AQF) qualification towards a higher level AQF qualification in the same or related discipline, SCEI-HE will take into account the AQF minimum requirements.
+When assessing credit limits for a student with an Australian Qualifications Framework (AQF) qualification towards a higher level AQF qualification in the same or a related discipline, SCEI-HE will consider the AQF minimum requirements.

-Where potential for advanced standing may be governed by regulatory or professional body requirements of quality, content and delivery mode, SCEI-HE will not contravene the set regulations.
+Potential advanced standing may also be influenced by regulatory or professional body requirements concerning quality, content, and delivery mode.
+SCEI-HE will ensure compliance with these regulations and standards.

-- · If you have studied a Diploma of Early Childhood Education, you can apply for advanced standing. - If you are transferring to SCEI-HE from another university or higher education provider, you can apply for advanced standing for completed units studied. - Mature aged students who do not meet the normal admission requirements, but have relevant work or life experiences will be considered for admission.
+- · If you have studied for a Diploma in Early Childhood Education, you can apply for advanced standing. - If you are transferring to SCEI-HE from another university or higher education provider, you can apply for advanced standing for completed units. - Mature aged students who do not meet the normal admission requirements, but have relevant work or life experiences, will be considered for admission.

-Applicants are encouraged to contact the admissions team to arrange a meeting with the Academic Director to discuss eligibility.
+Applicants are encouraged to contact the admissions team to arrange a meeting with the Academic Director to discuss eligibility